 If you want implants and you want risk at 0 based on current research a smooth round implant is your option – any implant has a risk but the risk is different depending on the type of implant you get inserted.

-Australia leading the pack when it comes to keeping us informed about ALCL
+Australia is leading when it comes to information about BIA – ALCL

 The Sydney Morning Herald reported on the weekend that apparently more than 333 women worldwide with implants have developed the cancer and four of these women have died.
 There is what is called “clusters” of cancer being found in women with implants across Australia, however it is likely this has only been identified because of the Australian Breast Implant Registry, a new initiative run by Monash University that records which patient has what type of implant.